This post contains affiliate links.

 I have graduated from my trusty old Ruby Red backpack to try out a few different Osprey packs: the Aura 50, Kyte 46, and Farpoint 55.
 I want to address each one I’ve tried, what I like and don’t like about them, and why the Farpoint gets my vote for long-term travel.

-I started with the Aura 50, but almost immediately returned it.
+I started with the Aura 50 but almost immediately returned it.
 Why?
-Because it had an extremely tight, awkward fit around the waste that didn’t seem like it would ever be forgiving enough to be comfortable, and also because even though I ordered a Small, the height of it worried me for carry-on size restrictions.
-Of course, I tried it on at REI before I ordered it like I always recommend doing, however, they only had an XS in stock, so I couldn’t truly compare.
+Because it had an extremely tight, awkward fit around the waist that didn’t seem like it would ever be forgiving enough to be comfortable, and also because even though I ordered a Small, the height of it worried me for carry-on size restrictions.
+Of course, I tried it on at REI before I ordered it like I always recommend doing.
+However, they only had an XS in stock, so I couldn’t truly compare.

 Back to REI, I went to try on more backpacks, and I decided to switch out my Aura 50 for a Kyte 46.
-This was sacrificing a bit of space, which also concerned me, considering the fact that I’d be taking it on my longest adventure yet (constant travel indefinitely, packing for a year).
+This was sacrificing a bit of space, which also concerned me because I’d be taking it on my longest adventure yet (constant travel indefinitely, packing for a year).
 I would lie if I said the color had nothing to do with it (teal is one of my faves).

 What I liked (besides the color) about my Kyte 46:

 - Bottom access zipper to main compartment (not just top-loading)

 - Top pocket on outside and inside (easy access)